 Most collection material can be requested over the Internet through the Library's catalogue.
 You can request up to 15 items that are kept on reserve for 7 days.
 Monitor the status of your requests by viewing 'Requests' in the catalogue.

-Some Pictures and Maps collection material cannot be requested electronically through the catalogue, but you can submit a paper request onsite or contact staff in the Special Collections Reading Room prior to your visit to arrange access.
+Some Pictures and Maps collection material cannot be requested electronically through the catalogue, contact our Ask a Librarian service prior to your visit to discuss access.

 Selected material from the National Library's collection may be accessible via interlibrary loan upon request by another Library.
 Contact your local library for details.